larsonan/Zwyx/README.md

 `x~int:5`

+## String literals and printing output
+The **print** unit is used to print to the console.
+To print a line of text with **print**, you can use **print.line** with insertion and a **string literal**, which is text inside " symbols:

+`print.line:"Hello, World!"`

+To print an integer, you can use **print.d**.
+This uses the same insertion operator:

+`print.d:x`

 ## Methods
 **Methods** are indicated with braces {}.
-They are the equivalent of **functions** in other languages.
+They are similar to **functions** in other languages.
 However, they behave a little differently.
 In particular, methods in Zwyx do not take an explicit list of *arguments* like they do in most other languages.
 We will deal with how to pass data into methods a little later.
 For now, the thing to note is that an **anonymous method**, which is created using braces {} and nothing else, has access to all the variables in the surrounding scope.
 Additionally, the **return** value of a method is the value of the last statement in the method.

 Declare an integer named "y" and assign it the value of x plus 2: